-This portobello pizza is ready in just 20 minutes and is the ultimate answer for pizza lovers who wish to forego a doughy crust.
+This portobello pizza is ready in 20 minutes and is the ultimate answer for pizza lovers who wish to forego a doughy crust.
+I like to top it with pepperoni, but there are plenty of other delicious options.

-In this particular recipe, the portobello mushroom base is "meaty" and delicious, and the melty, cheesy topping is delightful, as one would expect.
-I really like portobello - check out this recipe for stuffed portobello mushrooms.
+I love using vegetables as a base for all kinds of pizza creations.
+It's such a good way to eat more veggies and enjoy it!
+In this recipe, the portobello mushroom base is "meaty" and delicious, and the melty, cheesy topping is delightful.
+I really like portobellos - check out this recipe for stuffed portobello mushrooms.

 Ingredients

-You'll only need a few simple ingredients to make this tasty pizza.
+Here's a look at the ingredients needed to make this recipe.
 The exact measurements are included in the recipe card below.
-Here's an overview of what you'll need:

 - Olive oil spray: I love cooking with this flavorful oil, but if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.

-- To season: Kosher salt, black pepper, and garlic granules.
+- To season: Kosher salt, black pepper, and garlic powder.

 - Pizza sauce: Try to use sugar-free sauce.
 Rao's is my favorite brand.